fbpx

 If Bitcoin actually swallows Gold, The U.S Dollar, and eventually the bond market, the market capitalization of Bitcoin will be over $100 Trillion USD.

-Actually, it doesn’t make sense to price Bitcoin in USD at this point, as Bitcoin will be the “standard” to price stuff in at this point in the future, but let’s ignore that.
+Technically, it doesn’t make sense to price Bitcoin in USD at this point as Bitcoin will be the “standard” to price stuff in … but let’s ignore that.

 Below you see a visual representation of the market valuation of Bitcoin, Gold, The U.S. Dollar, and the bond market:

-We can calculate the price Bitcoin will reach, by dividing the market cap by the supply.
+We can calculate the price Bitcoin will reach by dividing the market valuation by the supply.
 The supply of Bitcoin is predictable, as it’s predetermined in the code.

 The rate at which new Bitcoin is issued is halved every four years, making the inflation rate of Bitcoin exponentially decreasing.